SallyComer/HCI-homework-1/README.md

-This elevator panel is well designed.
+This elevator panel is well designed and intitive.
+I found it in an elevator in the University Medical Center.
 The current floor and direction of travel are indicated using a grid of LEDs.
 A beep is played when the elevator goes up or down a floor.
 A floor that was selected and has not yet arrived to is indicated by the button for that floor being lit up.